Spread Out Random Walks on Homogeneous Spaces: Introduction

 where $(Y_k)_{k\in\N}$ is a sequence of i.i.d.\ random variables in $G$ with common law $\mu$.

-Over the past few decades, a substantial amount of research has been dedicated to understanding the long-term behavior of such random walks for non-abelian groups $G$, especially semisimple real Lie groups, with cornerstone developments e.g.\ by Furstenberg \cite{F}, Eskin--Margulis \cite{EM}, and Benoist--Quint \cite{BQ1,BQ_rec,BQ2,BQ3}.
+Over the past few decades, a substantial amount of research has been dedicated to understanding the long-term behavior of such random walks for non-abelian groups $G$, especially semisimple real Lie groups, with cornerstone developments e.g.\ by Furstenberg~\cite{F}, Eskin--Margulis~\cite{EM}, and Benoist--Quint~\cite{BQ1,BQ_rec,BQ2,BQ3}.
 Ideally, one would like to quantitatively describe the asymptotics of the random walk in terms of some natural, \enquote{stable} limiting distribution on $X$.
-A prominent candidate for the latter is a \emph{Haar measure} $m_X$ on $X$ (if it exists), by which we mean a non-trivial $G$-invariant Radon measure on $X$.
+A prominent candidate for the latter is a \emph{Haar measure} $m_X$ on $X$, by which we shall mean a non-trivial $G$-invariant Radon measure on $X$ (if one exists).
 In case $X$ admits a finite Haar measure, we assume that $m_X$ is normalized to be a probability measure, call $\Gamma$ a \emph{lattice}, and say that $X$ has finite volume.
 Otherwise, we say that $X$ has infinite volume.
+According to this distinction, the discussion splits into two cases.